xhiminjo69/tre-forchette/README.md

 # Tre Forchette Website

-This is a Next.js project configured for GitHub Pages deployment.
+This is a Next.js project configured for GitHub Pages deployment with custom domain support at [tre-forchette-restaurant.com](https://tre-forchette-restaurant.com).

 ## Image Loading Mechanism